-Information and Communications Technology & Media | 18 Dec 2020
+Information & Communications Technology and Media | 18 Dec 2020

 For an SME (small and medium enterprise), it is tempting to assume we are too small to be a cyberattack target and so do not need to invest in cybersecurity.
-According to Security Boulevard, nearly half of cyberattacks are aimed at small businesses, but only 37% of small business owners reported believing they were at risk to a cyberattack.
+According to Security Boulevard, nearly half of cyberattacks are aimed at small businesses, but only 37 percent of small business owners reported believing they were at risk to a cyberattack.

 Why are SMEs attacked so much?
 While larger companies have more data to steal, SMEs tend to have less secure networks which are easier to breach.
 CSO.com says that with automated attacks, cybercriminals can breach thousands of SMEs, so size is less of an issue than the network security.

 CSO.com also says that the top reasons for the high rate of attacks on SME was a lack of time, budget, and expertise for proper security.
 Other reasons include the usual – not having an IT security specialist, not aware of the risk, lack of employee training, not updating security programs, outsourcing security, and failure to secure endpoints.

 Strong cybersecurity policies can save millions of dollars for organisations.
 However, it does require an initial investment to set up a stable network and protect against intrusions.
 Now that we have established that no one is safe from cyberattacks, here are seven simple cybersecurity best practices you can implement for your business.
 Read more about the basics of cybersecurity HERE.